California Ice and Coal Company's Ice House Spur in Antioch

 Ice houses on winter lakes are a remnant of a time before refrigeration, and would be the only source of ice during the summertime for most places outside of the Earth's poles.
 Ice house spurs also existed in Fox Lake and Round Lake.

 Interestingly, this leads to some interesting deeds and requirements of property ownership.
-On our Facebook page, Keith Johnson commented that, "when I bought my first house in Fox Lake on Pistakee Lake, the title deed was one of those old carbon copied scrolls.
+Keith Johnson commented that, "when I bought my first house in Fox Lake on Pistakee Lake, the title deed was one of those old carbon copied scrolls.
 It told me that on Tuesdays I had to allow a Mrs McFetridge (or a name like that) access through the property, and I couldn’t sell the ice from the lake.
 I also found some placards for an ice company in the house.
 There are 2 houses on Arlington Road that I was told were one one single ice house, which was cut in half to make the two homes."

 There were two lines, one spurred from the Soo Line, immediately north of where Antioch Station is today, leading to Lake Catherine.
 From that line, another spurred north, ending southeast of Wilmot, WI.
 This spur served what was a gravel pit that has since been converted into a campground in the area.